iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

 Modified: 2017-06-15 16:00
 Tags: pycon; japan; malaysia; apac; community; kuala lumpur;
 Authors: Iqbal Abdullah
-Summary: Thinking back on what I've done for PyCon and how it all started in the first place.
+Summary: Thinking back on what I've done through PyCon and how it all started in the first place.

 # Changing the world one PyCon at a time